cedardb/docs/content/roadmap.md

 weight: 100
 ---

-We plan to implement many features in the future:
+We plan to implement many features in the future.
+We currently prioritize:

-* Full text search
+* Improved full text search capabilities
-* PostgreSQL Replication
+* Implementing PostgreSQL replication
-* DataGrip compatability
+* Improved DataGrip compatability